 UB Electrical engineering offers not only some of the best research courses in the advanced next-gen technologies, but an equally wide range of courses that are more aligned to the current trends in the industry.
 This is a huge asset for students as it provides them a lot of flexibility to choose courses aligned to their interests and learn from the distinguished faculty at UB.

 Working on my Master thesis was one of the best experiences at UB.
 I took up Master Thesis and had an opportunity to work on a very interesting emerging research area.
 It was overwhelming and exciting working on a topic that was never explored before.
 I had a chance to learn and work applying the concepts of Multiphysics modeling and testing, parallel computing, electromagnetics, mathematical modeling and high-speed wireless systems all as a part of a single application.
 This meant integrating the concepts I learned during different courses to solve a single complex problem.

 What career have your pursued?
 How did your time as a student here prepare you?

 I work as a Platform Application Engineer (PAE) for the Internet of Things (IOT) Group at Intel.
 I work with the Intel architectures, enable and support Intel hardware/software based platforms for the customers for various Internet of Things applications.

-I was fortunate to have Dr. Jornet as a mentor and he encouraged and challenged me to give my best.
+My faculty mentor encouraged and challenged me to give my best.
 He encouraged me to pursue an internship as well as spend time working on the research topic.
 This was a great way for me to learn the technical and soft skills that are needed in both industry as well as research environment.
 I had the liberty to experiment taking different courses, learn from my mistakes, work on new projects outside my comfort zone, and use my time at UB as a platform to try and understand my interests and the my strengths to make an informed decision about my career choice.